huri000/SwiftEntryKit/README.md

 attributes.positionConstraints.rotation.isEnabled = false
 ```

-Keyboard Releation - used to bind an entry to the keyboard once the keyboard is displayed.
+Keyboard Relation - used to bind an entry to the keyboard once the keyboard is displayed.

 ```Swift
 let offset = EKAttributes.PositionConstraints.KeyboardRelation.Offset(bottom: 10, screenEdgeResistance: 20)